 Hosted elevation layers are imagery layers that have been rendered as cached image tiles in the Limited Error Raster Compression (LERC) format.
 They provide customized elevation surfaces in your scenes to provide heights for the 3D layers in your scenes.

 See Publish hosted elevation layers for more information.

-By default, hosted web layers are private when you publish them and are only accessible to the person who published them.
-Hosted web layers do not appear in search results and aren't part of any group by default.
-You can choose to make your web layers available to specific groups on ArcGIS Online, or you can even make them available to the general public.
-See Manage hosted web layers to learn more.
+By default, hosted layers are private when you publish them and are only accessible to the person who published them.
+Hosted layers do not appear in search results and aren't part of any group by default.
+You can choose to make your hosted layers available to specific groups on ArcGIS Online, or you can even make them available to the general public.
+See Manage hosted layers to learn more.